 Credit: @marioravida / Instagram

-Another enthusiast used it to print a Christmas tree:
+Another maker used it to 3D print a custom Christmas tree.

 The Anet E12 is an FDM 3D printer that can print layers at 100 microns.
-The surface finish is not as smooth as you get with the more expensive printers, but is more than enough for prototyping and household use.
+The surface finish is not as smooth as you get with more expensive printers, but is more than enough for prototyping and household use.
+The sturdy structure along with dual stepper motors and adjustable Y axis with dual rods allow for higher quality, reliable prints.

 Credit: @flores3dprints / Instagram

-The Anet E12 has a 0.4 mm nozzle, giving you the best balance between speed and detail.
+The Anet E12 has a 0.4 mm all-metal nozzle, giving you the best balance between speed and detail.
+The nozzle can heat up to 260°C, making it compatible with a broader range of filaments.

 Anet E12 prints with ABS, PLA, HIPS and other materials.